Ukraine War

 The Battle of Irpin River

-Based on extensive field research and first-hand oral interviews, this timely special edition of The British Army Review provides professional soldiers with a hugely valuable insight into one of the opening chapters of Ukraine’s ongoing fight against a numerically-superior enemy.
-Its narrative focuses on the defence staged by the 2nd Mechanized Infantry Battalion and supporting units of the Ukrainian Army’s 72nd Mechanised Brigade.
-The Battle of Irpin River details the fighting that took place at Antonov Airport on the 24th February and the subsequent battle along the Irpin River at Horenka, Moshchun and Huta Mezhyhirs’ka.
+Based on extensive field research and first-hand oral interviews, this timely special edition of The British Army Review provides professional soldiers with a hugely valuable insight into one of the opening chapters of Ukraine’s ongoing fight against a numerically superior enemy.
+Its narrative focuses on the defense staged by the 2nd Mechanized Infantry Battalion and supporting units of the Ukrainian Army’s 72nd Mechanized Brigade.
+The Battle of Irpin River details the fighting that took place at Antonov Airport on the 24th of February and the subsequent battle along the Irpin River at Horenka, Moshchun and Huta Mezhyhirs’ka.
 The waterway became a natural front line – an operational obstacle that Russian forces had to overcome and, when the Ukrainian military flooded the river, a barrier that became uncrossable.
-The battle raged until the end of March 2022 and ended in a Russian retreat.
+The battle raged through March 2022 and ended in a Russian retreat.

 The Battle of Kyiv

 On February 24, 2022, Russian forces launched the invasion of Ukraine that had been anticipated for weeks.
-The thirty-six months of grinding, attritional war that has occurred since the invasion was not in Russia’s design.
-The Kremlin sought a rapid victory in the form of an assault on Kyiv that would have served as a coup de main, after which the entire country’s defenses would have crumbled and Russia would have been able to declare victory.
+The following thirty-six months of a grinding, attritional war that has occurred since was not in Russia’s design.
+The Kremlin sought a rapid victory in an assault on Kyiv that should have served as a coup de main, after which the entire country’s defenses would have crumbled and Russia would have been able to declare victory.
 In the first days of the invasion, Ukraine’s ability to overcome the odds against it and continue the war was far from certain.
 Through deep research and firsthand access to participants in the defense of Kyiv, this case study explains how Ukraine avoided an early defeat and extracts insights from the Battle of Kyiv at all three levels of war—tactical, operational, and strategic.

 The Battle of Hostomel Airport: A Key Moment in Russia’s Defeat in Kyiv

-The battle for Hostomel Airport was the first major battle of the Russo-Ukrainian War) and a decisive event in the war.
-This battle started on the morning of February 24 and lasted less than 36 hours.
-In the opening hours of the Russo-Ukrainian war Russian forces sought to seize a key airfield just 12 miles from the capital’s center.
-Additional airborne battalions would follow on transport planes.
-They would rapidly deploy, seek to take control of the city, and overthrow the government or make the leadership flee.
+The battle for Hostomel Airport was the first major battle of the Russo-Ukrainian War and a decisive event in the war.
+This battle started on the morning of February 24th , 2022 and lasted less than 36 hours.
+In the opening hours, Russian forces sought to seize a key airfield located a mere 12 miles from the capital’s center enabling additional airborne battalions to follow on transport planes and rapidly deploy, seek to take control of the city, and overthrow the government or make the leadership flee.
 Russia ultimately gained control of the airport but failed to achieve the objective of the assault.
 Ukrainian National Guard conscripts, backed by artillery units, were able to delay the elite Russian airborne troops long enough to prevent the Russian military from using the airfield as an airbridge to support a rapid seizure of Ukraine’s capital.
 This article tells the story of this key battle.